crabnebuelar/crabnebuelar/README.md

 ## About Me

 I am a Computer Science and Mathematics student at the University of Central Florida with a strong foundation in data structures, algorithms, and systems-level programming.
-I am particularly interested in native programming (C/C++), performance-oriented design, and building clean, modular systems from first principles.
+I’m especially interested in native programming with C/C++ and writing software that is efficient, reliable, and thoughtfully designed.

 ---